© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Roman riverside wall and wharves at Three Quays is a scheduled monument protected by Historic England under reference 1484184.
 View the official record →

-The Roman riverside wall and wharves at Three Quays is a scheduled ancient monument comprising the remains of Roman waterfront infrastructure in London.
+The Roman riverside wall and wharves at Three Quays is a scheduled ancient monument comprising substantial remains of Roman waterfront infrastructure along the Thames in London.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1484184.

 The Roman riverside wall and wharves at Three Quays is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1484184.